mahaklalla/PythonProjects/README.md

-# OlympicsData
+# Olympics Data
-Different data visualizations using Python
+Different data visualizations on olympics data using Python